 Lives are being transformed as these young leaders bring healing and hope to their communities.

-Provide 100,000 child survivors of war opportunities for healing and hope; and empower each to become leaders for peace, transform communities for Christ, and end cycles of poverty and violence.
+Providing 100,000 child survivors of war opportunities for healing and hope — empowering each to become leaders for peace, transform communities for Christ, and end cycles of poverty and violence.

-In obedience to Christ’s command, we aim to make disciples and disciple-makers.
-Each year, more and more graduates are taking what God has given them (1 – gospel and salvation; and 2 – restoration through Christ-centered rehabilitation) — and sharing it with their communities and youth like themselves.
+In obedience to Christ’s command, our mission is to make disciples and disciple-makers.
+Each year, more and more graduates are taking what God has given them (1) the gospel and salvation and (2) restoration through Christ-centered rehabilitation — and sharing it with their communities and youth like themselves.

 Praise God!
-We see this as a key to continued replication, community transformations, and exponentially growth.

-By focusing efforts on replication/scaling driven through graduate-led programs — the sustainable, lasting impact is possible… and in previously unreachable communities.
-These graduates are catalysts to a multiplier effect that can halt cycles of violence and poverty for families and communities.
+These graduates are catalysts to a multiplier effect that can halt cycles of violence and poverty for families and communities across the region.

-Following this model of replication, Exile’s team and board are prayerfully pursuing our 20-year vision — to provide 100,000 child survivors of war opportunities for healing and hope.
-Empowering each to become leaders for peace, transform communities for Christ, and end cycles of poverty and violence.
+Following this model of replication, Exile’s team and board are prayerfully pursuing our 20-year vision — providing 100,000 child survivors of war opportunities for healing and hope — empowering each to become leaders for peace, transform communities for Christ, and end cycles of poverty and violence.